nimchimpski/InferSAR/README.md

 # InferSAR

 INFERSAR is a lightweight field tool developed from FloodAI_V2, itself originally developed for the United Nations Satellite Centre (UNOSAT) to support rapid, high-accuracy flood mapping during emergency response operations.
 It was created from scratch as a fully modular, maintainable, and scalable codebase, designed to integrate smoothly into operational workflows.
-Optimized for very high-resolution Synthetic Aperture Radar (SAR) imagery such as TerraSAR-X, it also supports additional geospatial inputs like Digital Elevation Models (DEM) and terrain slope for improved segmentation performance in complex landscapes.
+Existing preprocess code structure is optimised for training on the Sen1Floods11 dataset, but it also supports additional geospatial inputs like Digital Elevation Models (DEM) and terrain slope for improved segmentation performance in complex landscapes.
 Built on PyTorch Lightning, the system includes GPU-accelerated training, flexible architecture support, and seamless logging via Weights & Biases.

 This repository hosts a continued, independently maintained version of FloodAI-V2, incorporating enhancements and adaptations beyond the original scope.